-The Finance Committee (the “Committee”) is a committee of the Corporation established to support the Society’s Board of Directors (the “Board”) in fulfilling its responsibility to oversee the Society’s financial strategy and performance and support the Corporation’s mission, including the Corporation’s commitment to health equity.
+The Finance Committee (the “Committee”) is a committee of the Corporation’s Board of Directors (the “Board”) established to support the Board in fulfilling its responsibility to oversee the Corporation’s financial strategy and performance and support the Corporation’s mission, including the Corporation’s commitment to health equity.

 The Committee will:

-The Committee will meet at least annually and as often as its chair or a majority of its members deems necessary or appropriate, either in person, telephonically or electronically, and at such times, places and manner as its chair and chair’s staff may determine.
+The Committee will meet at least annually and as often as its Chair or a majority of its members deems necessary or appropriate, either in person or virtually, and at such times, places and manner as its Chair and the Chair’s staff may determine.
 Deliverables, budget, and alternative meeting methods should be included in the decision-making process.
-The chair and chair’s staff will develop an agenda in advance of each meeting and communicate meeting details to Committee members in a timely fashion.
+The Committee Chair and the management team lead will develop an agenda in advance of each meeting and communicate meeting details to Committee members in a timely fashion.

 As necessary, the Committee will meet in a joint session with other committees regarding items of concern to both committees.

-The Committee will produce a written report at the conclusion of each meeting, which will include an attendance record, a copy of the agenda and a full report of Committee discussions with documented recommendations and decisions.
-These reports will be completed no more than three weeks following the meeting and forwarded to the Committee membership and the Office of Enterprise Governance for proper filing.
-All Committee reports, to the extent not confidential, will be posted on the ACS, Inc. Board Portal so all Board members have access to the reports
+The Committee will produce written minutes at the conclusion of each meeting, which will include an attendance record, a copy of the agenda and a full report of Committee discussions with documented recommendations and decisions.
+These minutes will be completed no more than three weeks following the meeting and forwarded to the Committee membership and the Office of General Counsel for review.
+Upon approval, Committee minutes, to the extent not confidential, will be posted on the ACS, Inc. Board Portal so all Board members may access them.